 Research

 Undergraduate students can get involved in research through technical electives.
 Mechanical engineering at UBC Vancouver has unique opportunities for undergraduate students to get involved in research opportunities.
 These opportunities include MECH 493: Introduction to Academic Research and CREATE-U which is an immersive cohort-based experience featuring research education opportunities in Mechanical Engineering.
 CREATE-U is a unique opportunity to complete 6 credits of course work and a paid research project in the summer, which can count as a co-op work term.
-Our faculty members conduct research the areas of Applied Solid Mechanics, Biomechanics and Biomedical Engineering Computational Engineering, Energy & Environment, Engineering Education, Fluid Mechanics, Manufacturing Automation & Robotics, Mechatronics & Instrumentation, and Naval Architecture & Marine Engineering.
+Our faculty members conduct research in the following areas:

 Minors & Dual Degrees